GabeScott/standard-works-vault/General Conference/1994 October - Helping Children Know Truth from Error.md

 “Those who have the opportunity to teach children in the Church are particularly blessed as they help children understand their divine origin and Heavenly Father’s plan for them.
 These individuals will receive spiritual understanding in their own lives as they teach the precious truths of the gospel to children.”

-A second way we can help children learn to discern truth from error is to give them opportunities to practice discerning the truth and choosing righteously.
+A second way we can help children learn to discern truth from error is to give them opportunities to *practice* discerning the truth and choosing righteously.

 One mother says each time one of her children leaves the house, “Remember!”
 And they respond, “I know, CTR!”
 They know CTR means “choose the right.”

 In family home evening, a family we know role-play situations they are likely to encounter, and they practice possible responses to the situations.
 In this way the children are able to have a plan before the confrontation comes.
 These children are learning to discern truth from error and to be independent in using their agency wisely.

 When our children are familiar with truth, they can face opposing voices with confidence.
 No one can tell them the Church is not true, because that will sound wrong to them.
-When they make mistakes or have questions about doctrines as we all do, the feelings and memories of truth from their childhood can help draw them back.
+When they make mistakes or have questions about doctrines, as we all do, the feelings and memories of truth from their childhood can help draw them back.

 When I was a little girl, my father sat at the foot of my bed at night and taught my sister and me that we had lived with our Heavenly Father before the world was, that we had made a choice to obey God’s commandments and to reject Satan.
 He taught us that Satan rejoices when we disobey Father.
 I made a determination then as a very young child that I wanted my Heavenly Father to rejoice over me, not Satan.
 That commitment has had a very powerful effect on my life.

 May all our children be immersed in gospel teachings and have opportunities to practice using their agency wisely.
 I pray that all children will have the opportunity to know, as I do, that God lives, that Jesus Christ is our Savior, and that we are led by a living prophet today.
 May the words to this favorite Primary song ring in their hearts as they do in mine today:

-I feel my Savior’s love
+>I feel my Savior’s love

-And know that he will bless me.
+>And know that he will bless me.

-I offer him my heart;
+>I offer him my heart;

-My shepherd he will be.
+>My shepherd he will be.

-He knows I will follow him,
+>He knows I will follow him,

-Give all my life to him.
+>Give all my life to him.

-I feel my Savior’s love,
+>I feel my Savior’s love,

-The love he freely gives me.
+>The love he freely gives me.

-(Children’s Songbook, p.
-74)
+>

 In the name of Jesus Christ, amen.